 Hurt provides town garbage collection service for citizens residing inside the town limits, and for certain businesses (as allowed by health regulations).
-Since our current budget cannot support the acquisition and maintenance of our own truck, we continue to outsource this work to a private contractor (County Waste LLC, which has an office in Lynchburg).
+The neighboring Town of Altavista; having their own trucks, is under a contract agreement with the Town of Hurt to pick up all refuse.
 Residents are asked to observe the following schedule and procedures:

-(3) Household solid waste only — NO liquids, hazardous/toxic materials, yard waste, dead animals, ashes, construction materials, etc.
+- Household solid waste only — NO liquids, hazardous or toxic materials, yard waste, dead animals, ashes, construction materials, etc.

 We appreciate everyone’s efforts in keeping our community a pleasant one to live in.
 Thank you for your cooperation in this endeavor.